| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 message).
 As a workaround, it might help to add the variable in

-.
+question to gnus-newsgroup-variables.
 See section Various Summary Stuff.
-So if you want to set message-from-style
+So if you want to set message-from-style via the group

 parameters, then you may need the following statement elsewhere in your